-Creating a DevOps Question
+Steps to Create a DevOps Question

-- Click the Library tab on the home page and then click Create Question.
+- Click on the Library tab on the home page and click on the Create Question button.

 A. Problem Name

-The problem name should be short and topical.
+- The problem name should be short and topical.
 It should not give any hints to solve the problem.

-While you can assign any score you want for the questions you create, we use certain standards for assigning scores to the questions we create that you might find useful.
+- While you can assign any score you want for the questions you create, we use certain standards for assigning scores to the questions we create that you might find useful.
 Refer to the Scoring a DevOps Question topic for more information.

 For an easy question that can be solved in 15 minutes